smetj/wishbone/docs/index.rst

 .. currentmodule:: wishbone.module

-Wishbone is a Python library and command line tool to build asynchronous coroutine based event pipeline servers with minimal effort.
+A Python library to build and CLI tool to manage asynchronous coroutine based event pipeline servers with minimal effort.

 Works on python 2.7+ including Python 3 and PyPy